-CYS announces 2014-15 Indoor Soccer ProgrammingCYS is pleased to announce that registration for Indoor Soccer will begin on September 2nd at the Clubhouse (745 Fountain St. N).
-Children born between 1997 and 2012 are eligible to participate.
+Cambridge Youth Soccer Announces 2015 Outdoor ProgrammingCYS is pleased to announce that registration for Outdoor Soccer will begin online on January 1, 2015 and in-person on January 3rd at the Clubhouse (745 Fountain St. N).
+Children born between 1997 and 2013 are eligible to participate.
 To view the pdf with times of play and prices please Click here.

 Post-Game Handshakes - CYS Summer ProgramIt is essential that players/coaches/parents understand that the post-game handshake is an important symbol and tradition of sportsmanship, goodwill, respect and appreciation for the opponent.

 The "Post-Game Handshake" has come under a lot of fire recently due to some confrontations, poor acts of sportsmanship, disrespect, or simply the perceived lack of sincerity in the process.
 Some organizations and leagues have discussed and/or actually eliminated the practice

 What Is Good Sportsmanship?

 Good sportsmanship is when teammates, opponents, coaches, and officials treat each other with respect.
 Children learn the basics of sportsmanship from the adults in their lives, especially their parents and their coaches.
 Children who see adults behaving in a sportsmanlike way gradually come to understand that the real winners in sports are those who know how to persevere and to behave with dignity - whether they win or lose a game.

 How CYS House League Teams will conduct post-game handshakes!

 1. At the conclusion of the game the referee will whistle to end the game.

 2. The Referee will immediately go to the centre kick off spot